yangdanny97/yangdanny97.github.io/_posts/2020-05-02-course-recommender-system.md

 In order to take this project from a functional product to a user-friendly one, we added several quality of life features.

 For users who want to take specific courses but don't know where to fit it into their schedules, we built a "smart-add" system.
-The user can add a course without selecting a smeester, and our system makes its best guess for where to place the course.
+The user can add a course without selecting a smeester, and our system tries to guess where to place the course.

-Essentially, we calculate a score for each semester based on co-enrollment and post-enrollment edge weights between the selected course and the courses that the user has taken.
+This is accomplished in a manner similar to the recommendation system, except instead of scoring courses we score semesters.
 The result isn't always exactly right, but slightly incorrect course placement usually doesn't affect which recommendations are generated in future semesters.

 One of the biggest issues with course recommendation systems is that users need to input what courses they've already taken.
 This can be time consuming and a deterrent to adoption.
 To help with this, we built a bulk-add functionality allowing users to quickly the courses from their department that they have already taken.
 To further reduce complexity, the user doesn't have to specify which semester they took those courses - the placement is handled by the smart-add feature, and user testing showed that the results offered a good tradeoff between speed and accuracy.